AhilanPonnusamy/LLM-and-AppModernization/Unit-Test-creation-with-LLM/README.md

 # Generating Unit Tests with LLM

 This POC shows how to leverage open source(Granite 7b Instruct) LLMs to generate code summary for SpringBoot(Java) projects.
-We employ Granite 7b Instruct model to create unit tests for all the files in the project under test_generated folder.The generated test files can be used by developers as a gudeline to build unit tests for their code.
+We employ Granite 7b Instruct model to create unit tests for all the files in the project.
+The generated test files are stored under the test_generated folder.The generated test files can be used by developers as a gudeline to build unit tests for their code.
 The script is gernated by LLM with minor code edits and refinements.

 ## Generating Unit Tests Using the Granite 7b Instruct Model